August 27, 2016

 THE GREAT ST. LOUIS BANK ROBBERY (1959)

 When Denton finds out about the lipstick tip-off at the bank, thanks to Dukas’ spying, he is livid with McQueen, who has been denying he ever saw McCarthy in the first place.
-Dukas's "tantrum" pays off and becomes the driver.
+Dukas's "tantrum" pays off and he becomes the driver.
 Denton threatens to call off the whole thing.
 Alone in his room, under the pressure and real fear the robbery will fail miserably, he momentarily breaks down emotionally.
-It is a powerful, but brief, scene for Denton.
+It is a powerful scene.

-Clarke suggests his sister go back to Chicago, leaving her in the care of Denton.
+Clarke suggests his sister return to Chicago, leaving her in the care of Denton.
 Along the way, down the outdoor fire escape, Denton goes a bit nuts with mental flashbacks of the women who have ruined his life, including his mother.
 He becomes mesmerized by the long flight of stairs and they compel him to shove McCarthy down them.
-In the midst of the failed robbery, McQueen asks Denton what happened to her.
+During the failed robbery, McQueen asks Denton what happened to her.
 In evil disgust, Denton growls, “What do think, punk!”
 It is a tough scene illustrating the futility of these criminals.
 The shootout is relentless by any standard and a cloud of doom covers the robbers.
-One, in total despair, commits suicide off camera.
+One, in total despair, commits suicide (off camera).
 A scene that probably shocked moviegoers to close out the Fifties.
-McQueen predicted Dukas would chicken out behind the wheel.
+McQueen predicted Dufus Dukas would chicken out behind the wheel.
 True to form, he panics and drives away leaving his “pals” to fend for themselves.

-There is a fine and somewhat humorous early scene for McQueen.
-As a test, Denton wants him to find an out-of-state license plate in the supermarket parking lot where they are parked.
+There is an unintended humorous early scene.
+As a test, Denton wants McQueen to find an out-of-state license plate in the supermarket parking lot where they are parked.
 He does not want to do it but Denton insists.
-Adding sensory perception to the scene is the sound department’s obligatory horn honks in the distance.
+Adding sensory perception to the scene is the sound department’s obligatory horn honks echoing in the distance.
 McQueen finds a vehicle and bends down quickly behind the car.
-He hears an engine roar and wonders where it is.
-He is immediately surprised when the car he is crouched behind accelerates away from him, leaving McQueen puzzled and Denton nervous watching from a distance.
+He hears an engine roar and wonders where it is and if he has been spotted.
+He is shocked when the car he is crouched behind accelerates away, leaving McQueen puzzled and Denton nervous watching from a distance.
+On to car number two.

 A McQueen trademark was improvising little details of his character.
-Responding to the script but not scene-stealing.
+Reacting to the script but not scene-stealing.
 In the process of unscrewing that license plate, his hand “slips” and he acts like he cut his finger, sucking on the “wound.”
 Another is when he places his hand briefly on McCarthy’s martini glass just before leaving, in an awkward, “what do I do now” moment.
 Later, when she discovers him with Clarke, who is supposed to be in Chicago, McQueen’s temperature rises from embarrassment.
 He wipes “sweat” from his forehead, giving authentication to his character.
-What is less believable is his apparent mental breakdown after the robbery is foiled.
+What is somewhat less believable is his apparent total mental breakdown after the robbery is foiled.
+Given the amount of gunfire and chaos during the robbery, perhaps it is not unexpected from a kid with no prior criminal indoctrination.

 August 6, 2016